dfalster/dataMashR/README.md

 An R package for merging data from different studies in a transparent and reproducible fashion.

-**WARNING:** Please note, this package is currently under active development.
-If you decide to use it, please be aware that the package structure is unstable, so future changes may break your scripts.
+**WARNING:** Please note, this package was experimental and is no longer being developed.
+If you decide to use it, please be aware that no support is given.

 ## Installation